JeffersonLab/jiriaf-fireworks/readme.md

 ### Step 1: Create SSH Connections

 Run the `jrm-create-ssh-connections` binary.
 It is an HTTP server that listens on port `8888`.
 This creates SSH connections (db port, apiserver port, and jrm port) as shown in the prerequisites for the JRM deployment.
+For more details, check the `create-ssh-connections/jrm-fw-create-ssh-connections.go` file.

 Here's what it does:

 1. Looks for available ports from `10000` to `19999` on localhost.
 2. Runs the commands from `FireWorks/gen_wf.py` to create SSH connections.

 **Note:** It considers listening ports as NOT available.
 So, ensure to delete ports that are not in use anymore when deleting JRMs.
-(One can identify the ports by checking the database and searching for the Completed fireworks.) -> Todo: Add a feature to delete the ports.

-For more details, check the `create-ssh-connections/jrm-fw-create-ssh-connections.go` file.
+**To-Do:** Add a feature to delete the ports.
+One can identify the ports by checking the database and searching for the Completed fireworks.

 ### Step 2: Configure Environment Variables
 The `main.sh` script is responsible for initializing the environment variables required to launch JRMs.
 It sets the following variables: